SavinaRoja/SavinaRoja.github.io/_posts/2016-01-11-haskell-meets-the-central-dogma.md

 sequence search space were much larger, it could be hard to even find the codons of note.
 A good way to improve the code would be to have the code identify them.
 In this case the EcoRV site spans three codons for "GYL".
-If we narrow the search to exactly those three we get an exact notion of our options:
+If we narrow the search to just those three we get an exact notion of our options:

 {% highlight haskell%}
 ghci> constrainedUniqueEncodings "GYL" ecoRVSeq